JesseLu/ob-1/optimization/structure/README.md

-Structure parameterization submodule
+Structure update submodule
 ====================================

-Updates the value of z, the structure parameterization in order to minimize the sum of Q(z) + g(z), where g(z) is the structure objective function.
+Updates the value of z,
+in order to minimize the sum of Q(z) + g(z), where g(z) is the structure objective function.